ACC Accredited Chest Pain Center with Primary PCI - The Only Hospital in Brevard and Indian River Counties to Hold this Designation

 - Surgical interventions such as angioplasty, atherectomy and stent placement.

-Individuals who need additional cardiac services, including open heart surgery, WARCHMAN procedure, or a transcatheter aortic valve replacement (TAVR), can choose to receive the highest quality care in the Heart & Vascular Institute at Rockledge Regional Medical Center.
+Individuals who need additional cardiac services, including open heart surgery, WATCHMAN procedure, or a transcatheter aortic valve replacement (TAVR), can choose to receive the highest quality care in the Heart & Vascular Institute at Rockledge Regional Medical Center.

 Rockledge Regional Medical Center offers: